AeroVironment T-20: Development

+JUMP 20 variant lands on USS San Antonio.

 The T-20 was developed in 2009 in Rohnert Park, California as an Intelligence, Surveillance and Reconnaissance platform with payload capacity for a gimbal camera, and wing mounted drop pods.
 Flight testing of the prototype T-20 was completed at Edwards Air Force Base in February 2009.
 The first air drop test was completed in August 2009 at Camp Roberts California with payloads provided by the Naval Postgraduate School.
 October 2009 The T-20 flew air drops at the 2009 Precision Airdrop Technology Conference and Demonstration (PATCAD) at Yuma Proving Ground in support of the Naval Postgraduate School Snowflake guided para foil.

 In March 2012, the Naval Air Systems Command (NAVAIR) included the T-20 UAV in multi-award IDIQ contract N00019-12-D-0010 for ISR Services.

 In California on October 24, 2012, the T-20 made aviation history as the first unmanned aerial vehicle to detect and avoid a general aviation manned aircraft using an ADS-B transponder.
 The event was sponsored by the Cascade Chapter of AUVSI.

 In August 2013, the T-20 flew to an altitude of 23500 ft with no special modifications.
 The previous altitude record for the T-20 was 15000 ft.
 The aircraft flew for eight hours before landing.

 The T-20 and JUMP 20 are used extensively with the Mexican Navy.
 The T-20 is also operated by the Turkish government.